xuuuluuu/xuuuluuu.github.io/_pages/about.md

 I’m currently focused on advancing Multimodal Large Language Models (LLMs) as a researcher with the Seed (LLM) Team at ByteDance in Singapore.

 Previously, I was with Huawei Noah’s Ark Lab, also in Singapore.
-My academic background includes a joint PhD between the Alibaba DAMO Academy and the Singapore University of Technology and Design (SUTD), a Master of Engineering from MIT, and a Bachelor of Engineering from SUTD, where I graduated with top honors.
+My academic background includes a joint PhD between the [Alibaba DAMO Academy](https://damo.alibaba.com/) and the [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg/), a Master of Engineering from the Massachusetts Institute of Technology (MIT), and a Bachelor of Engineering from SUTD, where I graduated with top honors.

 My core research area is Natural Language Processing (NLP), with publications in top venues like ACL, EMNLP, NAACL, and AAAI.
 I also explore areas such as Computer Vision and Speech Recognition.